 An extensive list of options included electronic climate control ($150), rear window defogger ($140), and Twilight Sentinel ($60).
 Options available for every Riviera except the convertible included the Delco/Bose Music System ($895) and the Astroroof ($1,195).

-Unlike many other cars from the 1980s, folks are saving the sixth generation Rivieras.
-For example, there’s robust discussion and support on the AACA’s Buick Riviera page.
-According to Hagerty’s valuation tools, all the money for a 1984 Riviera T TYPE in #1/Concours condition is $18,100, with a far more normal #3/Good condition going for $5,100.
-T TYPEs also come up for sale every once in a while in the Hemming’s Motor News classifieds or on eBay Motors—when I updated this blog entry in May 2020, there was a black 1983 available on Hemming’s for $8,950.
+Folks are saving the sixth-generation Rivieras—there’s robust discussion and support on the AACA’s Buick Riviera page.
+According to Hagerty’s valuation tools, a 1984 Riviera T TYPE in #1/Concours condition is $37,400, with a far more normal #3/Good condition going for $11,400.
+T TYPEs also come up for sale occasionally in the Hemming’s Motor News classifieds or on eBay Motors.
+Bring a Trailer has yet to sell a sixth-generation T TYPE.

 Make mine the extra-cost ($210) Medium Sand Gray Firemist, please.
 I love those Buick color names and believe everyone should have at least one Firemist.